Tito Horford

-Alfredo William "Tito" Horford (born January 19, 1966) is a Dominican retired professional basketball player who was selected by the Milwaukee Bucks in the second round (39th overall) of the 1988 NBA draft.
-Horford played three years in the National Basketball Association (NBA), two with the Bucks from 1988–1990, and a short stint with the Washington Bullets during the 1993–94 season.
+Alfredo William "Tito" Horford (born January 19, 1966) is a Dominican retired professional basketball player who was selected by the Milwaukee Bucks in the second round (39th pick overall) of the 1988 NBA draft.
+Horford played three years in the National Basketball Association (NBA), two with the Bucks from 1988 to 1990, and a short stint with the Washington Bullets during the 1993–94 season.
 He played in Spain in 1992.
 He was listed on the Bucks' summer 1992 roster.

 Early years

 Tito Horford was born in La Romana, Dominican Republic.
 His father was a Bahamian immigrant.
 He attended Marian Christian High School (closed in 1989) in Houston which originally recruited him from the Dominican Republic.
 After high school, Horford enrolled at the University of Houston, when he was ruled ineligible.
 He then went to Louisiana State University before being kicked off the team.
 He then played at University of Miami.

 Career

 Drafted by the Milwaukee Bucks with the 39th pick of the 1988 NBA draft, Tito Horford became the first Dominican-born player to play in the NBA.
 He spent the 1988–89 and ’89–90 seasons with the Milwaukee Bucks and also had a three-game stint with the Washington Bullets.
 Horford then travelled the world to play basketball in France and Italy while also playing in the Dominican semi-pro leagues, as well as for the national team.